rbaumgar/openshift-logging/HowToInstallGarageForOpenShiftLogging.md

 ## How to Connect the AWS CLI with Garage

-Make a port forward to get access to the API, in a seperate window.
+Make a port forward to get access to the API, in a separate window.

 ```shell
 $ oc port-forward -n garage garage-0 3900:3900
 ```

-Set the envirnment and use the AWS CLI.
+Set the environment and use the AWS CLI.

 ```shell
 export AWS_ACCESS_KEY_ID=${KeyID}